sjm-steffann/dhcpkit/docs/config/config_file.rst

 :ref:`Logging <logging>`
     This section contains the logging configuration.
 It contains a list of log-handlers that specify where to send the log entries.

+:ref:`Statistics <statistics>`
+    By default the DHCPv6 server only keeps global statistics.
+Provide categories to collect statistics more granularly.

 :ref:`Listeners <listeners>`
     Configuration sections that define listeners.
 These are usually the network interfaces that a DHCPv6